fivetran/dbt_app_reporting/README.md

     google_play_union_schemas: ['google_play_usa','google_play_canada']
     google_play_union_databases: ['google_play_usa','google_play_canada']
 ```
-Please be aware that the native `source.yml` connection set up in the package will not function when the union schema/database feature is utilized.
+> NOTE: The native `source.yml` connection set up in the package will not function when the union schema/database feature is utilized.
 Although the data will be correctly combined, you will not observe the sources linked to the package models in the Directed Acyclic Graph (DAG).
 This happens because the package includes only one defined `source.yml`.

 To connect your multiple schema/database sources to the package models, follow the steps outlined in the [Union Data Defined Sources Configuration](https://github.com/fivetran/dbt_fivetran_utils/tree/releases/v0.4.latest#union_data-source) section of the Fivetran Utils documentation for the union_data macro.
 This will ensure a proper configuration and correct visualization of connections in the DAG.

-### Change the source table references
+#### Change the source table references
 If an individual source table has a different name than the package expects, add the table name as it appears in your destination to the respective variable:
 > IMPORTANT: See the Apple Store [`dbt_project.yml`](https://github.com/fivetran/dbt_apple_store_source/blob/main/dbt_project.yml)  and Google Play [`dbt_project.yml`](https://github.com/fivetran/dbt_google_play_source/blob/main/dbt_project.yml) variable declarations to see the expected names.